 Knowing your roof type is one of the first steps, as solar mounting hardware will vary based on which roof type you have.
 In some cases, this can impact pricing as well.

-If you are a Project Solar customer, make sure to notate the correct roof type on your Customer Information Form, or, alternatively, let your Onboarding Specialist know--they'll be able to inform you on the options available for your home.
+If you are a Project Solar customer, make sure to notate the correct roof type on your Customer Information Form, or, alternatively, let our Customer Experience Team know--they'll be able to inform you on the options available for your home.